ozkary/data-engineering-mta-turnstile/README.md

 ## Problem Statement

-In the city of New York, must commuter use the Metropolitan Transportation Authority (MTA) subway system for transportation.
-There are millions of people that use this system; therefore, businesses around the subway stations would like to be able to use Geofencing advertisement to target those commuter or possible consumers and attract them to their business locations at peak hours of the day.
+In the city of New York, commuters use the Metropolitan Transportation Authority (MTA) subway system for transportation.
+There are millions of people that use this system every day; therefore, businesses around the subway stations would like to be able to use Geofencing advertisement to target those commuters or possible consumers and attract them to their business locations at peak hours of the day.

-Geofencing is a location based technology service in which mobile devices’ electronic signal is tracked as it enters or leaves a virtual boundary (geo-fence) on a geographical location, Businesses around those locations would like to use this technology to increase their sales.
+Geofencing is a location based technology service in which mobile devices’ electronic signal is tracked as it enters or leaves a virtual boundary (geo-fence) on a geographical location.
+Businesses around those locations would like to use this technology to increase their sales.

 <img width="780px" src="images/mta-geo-fencing.png" alt="ozkary MTA Geo Fence"/>

 The MTA subway system has stations around the city.
 All the stations are equipped with turnstiles or gates which tracks as each person enters or leaves the station.
-MTA prov- ides this information in CSV files, which can be imported into a data warehouse to enable the analytical process and - identify patterns that can enable these businesses to make smart decisions on how to target consumers.
+MTA provides this information in CSV files, which can be imported into a data warehouse to enable the analytical process to identify patterns that can enable these businesses to understand how to best target consumers.

 ## Analytical Approach

 ### Dataset Criteria

 We are using the MTA Turnstile data for 2023.
-Using that data, we can investigate the following criteria:
+Using this data, we can investigate the following criteria:

 - Stations with the high number of exits by day and hours
 - Stations with high number of entries by day and hours